darribas/gds18/content/website_data/overview.md

 The student will receive feedback through the following channels:

-* Formal assessment of two summative assignments.
+* Formal assessment of three summative assignments: two tests and a computational essay.
 This will be on the form of reasoning of the mark assigned as well as comments specifying how the mark could be improved.
 This will be provided no later than three working weeks after the deadline of the assignment submission.
 * Direct interaction with Module Leader and demonstrators in the computer labs.
 This will take place in each of the scheduled lab sessions of the course.
 * Online forum maintained by the Module Leader where students can contribute by asking and answering questions related to the module.